asnajder/zero-config/README.md

 - sovol hardcodes the UUIDs for mainboard/toolhead/chamber heater
 - after flashing, the UUIDs WILL change

-6. `sudo service klipper stop`, then run `python3 ~/katapult/scripts/flashtool.py -i can0 -q` and SAVE THE OUTPUT.
+6. `sudo service klipper stop`, then run `~/katapult/scripts/flashtool.py -q` and SAVE THE OUTPUT.

 This was my output (I have a chamber heater, so we see 3, if you don't have it, you'll see 2):
 ```